Theatre Historical Society of America: Conclave Theatre Tour

 Each year THS engages different communities across the United States with a week-long Theatre Tour called “Conclave.”
 Held in a different geographic location each year, the tour is designed to showcase 20-30 local theatres and their historical significance within the spectrum of theatre history.
 Over the past 30 years, THS has designed tours for major metropolitan areas (including Chicago, New York City, Detroit, and Los Angeles) and tours that include the New York Capital Region and Seattle, Washington.
 These tours are attended by over 100 enthusiasts from over six countries internationally.

 Publications

 THS produces two publications yearly, Marquee, a quarterly journal which has been published continuously since 1969, and the Annual, published since 1973.
 Both publications are made up of in-depth articles on topics related to theatre buildings and their social and cultural legacy.
 Our publications serve as primary vehicles for showcasing materials from our collections.

 Each year, the Jeffrey Weiss Literary Award is awarded to encourage interest in research and writing on historic theatres and to provide additional content for Marquee.

 Yearly awards

-THS selects and honors individuals annually with awards in the following areas: Outstanding Theatre Book of the Year award, Member of the Year and Honorary Member of the Year.
+THS presents awards for Outstanding Theatre Book of the Year award, Member of the Year and Honorary Member of the Year.
 The Creating Theatre History Award and President's Award are presented on a merit basis, typically honoring individuals and organizations for their work to rescue, restore and operate historic theatres or exceptional dedication to THS.